Mik3Rizzo/rpico-rc522/README.md

 - Drag and drop the downloaded file directly into the Pico, that is seen as a USB storage.

-To use the library, simply copy `rc522.py` and `rc522manager.py` in the Raspberry Pico microcontroller (started normally, not pushing BOOTSEL).
+To use the library, simply copy `rc522.py` and `rc522manager.py` (eventually also `utils.py`) in the Raspberry Pico microcontroller (started normally, not pushing BOOTSEL).